agiachris/cupid/README.md

 <a href='https://cupid-curation.github.io/'><img src='https://img.shields.io/badge/Project-Page-Green'></a> <a href='https://arxiv.org/abs/2506.19121'><img src='https://img.shields.io/badge/Paper-Arxiv-red'></a> [![YouTube](https://badges.aleen42.com/src/youtube.svg)](https://www.youtube.com/watch?v=0kmIiEjTqV8)

-The official code repository for *"CUPID: Curating Data your Robot Loves with Influence Functions,"* to be presented at CoRL 2025.
+The official code repository for *"CUPID: Curating Data your Robot Loves with Influence Functions,"* accepted to CoRL 2025.
 For a brief overview of our work, please refer to our [project page](https://cupid-curation.github.io/).
 Further details can be found in our paper available on [arXiv](https://arxiv.org/abs/2506.19121).